dsamithmendis/dsamithmendis/README.md

-## 📊 GitHub Stats & Activity Overview
+## 📊 GitHub Overview

-Here’s a snapshot of my GitHub contributions, language usage, and coding activity over time.
+Here’s a quick look at my coding activity and language usage on GitHub.
-Stay consistent, keep learning, and build great things!
+These charts highlight my contributions, top languages, and overall development trends.

 <p align="center">
   <img